Brothers in Arms

 “Do that, my friend, I’ll be ready,” the Knight of Fire replied, as he helped Angus back to his feet.
 The second the two men were standing side by side again, hands still clasped tightly, a loud cheer erupted from the crowd of watching soldiers.
 Although it wasn’t just Rohan’s victory they were celebrating, but the great fight both of the Mystic Knights had delivered.

-And Ivar wholeheartedly agreed.
+Ivar wholeheartedly agreed.

 “Yes.
 Several times I even thought you were winning, Angus.
-It was a very tight outcome and I’m glad that you two usually fight on the same side.”
+It was a very tight outcome and I’m glad you two usually fight on the same side.”

-“And so am I, Prince Ivar.”
+“So am I, Prince Ivar.”
 The loud voice of the king suddenly sounded over the courtyard, causing the soldiers to bow to their ruler and the Mystic Knights to stand up straighter as Conchobar approached their group.

 King Conchobar laughed, raising an eyebrow.